realshivamarora/questsearch/README.md

    `npm start`

 Note: Rememeber to replace server to http://localhost:3000 in SearchBar.js component while completing compiling the project, to run the project on localhost on port 3000.
+Note: Replace phone number, email and others to yours while implementing in Footer.

 4. Access the application at http://localhost:3000.